-The founders of SketchAR, Andrey Drobitko and Alex Danilin, met each other in 2004 in the city of Penza, Russia.
+The founders of Sketchar, Andrey Drobitko and Alex Danilin, met each other in 2004 in the city of Penza, Russia.
 At the time, Andrey was pursuing his graphic design degree at the art school, and Alex was studying computer science.
 In 2011, they started their first tech company to help publishers transform news websites into native mobile apps.
 One of its affiliated products made it to the App Store Best of 2015 selection.
-But despite the cool technology, the business was wound up being economically unviable.
-And that marked the beginning of a new story…
+But despite the cool technology, the business was wound up being economically unviable due to the market conditions.
+However, that marked the beginning of a new story…

 Who are Andrey and Alex?

 is a multidisciplinary artist, designer, and immersive technology specialist who has been creating graffiti and murals, interactive installations and sculptures, designs and videos, creative concepts and mobile products since 2004.
 Currently, he’s one of the top 15 mural artists in Russia and a frequent guest speaker at tech conferences around the world.

 As an artist, I usually don’t do any sketches.
 90% of my art is freestyle because I’m a big fan of randomness in creativity.
 But it only works if you have a professional background.
 Moreover, novice creators often face a psychological issue that prevents them from acting — the fear of a blank canvas.